CBorowski-dev/docs-operaton-org/content/update/minor/71-to-72/wls.md

 ---

-The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on an Oracle WebLogic application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda 7.2 Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Operaton Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).

 The update procedure takes the following steps:

-1. Uninstall the Camunda libraries and archives
+1. Uninstall the Operaton libraries and archives
-2. Add the new Camunda libraries
+2. Add the new Operaton libraries
-3. Install optional Camunda dependencies
+3. Install optional Operaton dependencies
 4. Configure process engines
-5. Install the Camunda archive
+5. Install the Operaton archive
-6. Install the Camunda 7 web applications
+6. Install the Operatonweb applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

 {{< note title="Changing Platform Configuration" class="info" >}}
-Depending on your chosen feature set for Camunda 7, some of the (optional) migration steps may require to change the configuration of Camunda 7.
-The Camunda enterprise archive (EAR) contains a default platform configuration.
+Depending on your chosen feature set for Operaton, some of the (optional) migration steps may require to change the configuration of Operaton.
+The Operaton enterprise archive (EAR) contains a default platform configuration.
 If you want to change this configuration, you can replace it as described in the
 [deployment descriptor reference]({{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}).
 {{< /note >}}

-# 1. Uninstall the Camunda Applications and Archives
+# 1. Uninstall the Operaton Applications and Archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Operaton web applications, namely the Operaton REST API (artifact name like `camunda-engine-rest`) and the Operaton applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).

-Uninstall the camunda EAR.
+Uninstall the operaton EAR.
 Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
-Then, uninstall the Camunda job executor adapter, called `camunda-oracle-weblogic-$PLATFORM_VERSION.rar`.
+Then, uninstall the Operaton job executor adapter, called `camunda-oracle-weblogic-$PLATFORM_VERSION.rar`.

-# 2. Replace the Camunda Libraries
+# 2. Replace the Operaton Libraries

 After shutting down the server, replace the following libraries in `$WLS_DOMAIN_HOME/lib` with their equivalents from `$WLS_DISTRIBUTION/modules/lib`: